 In counseling, it is nowhere as mystical (or physical), but breathing at the pace of the client may put the client at ease, which could promote rapport.

 One thing about phone and email conversations is they are often right down to business.
 Somehow small talk and social graces need not apply.
 Therefore, make an effort to slow and soften your conversational approach, and even try to work some humor into the dialogue when appropriate.
 This personal touch may go a long way in helping to build relationships with clients.

 13. Anticipating needs

 This might be a bit harder to do at a distance than in person.
-While a nurse can easily see that an uncomfortable patient needs a pillow or a dose of medication, you will be hard pressed to anticipate needs.
+While a nurse can easily see that an uncomfortable patient needs a pillow or a dose of medication, you will be hard-pressed to anticipate needs.
 But if you can pull this off you will be on a good path to building rapport.
 Therefore, consider the needs of your client.
 Could your client use a book to read between sessions?
-Does she need help setting up an appointment with a medical doctor?
+Does she need help setting up an appointment with a psychiatrist?
 Did you mention a website the client can visit for more information?
 Is there any other gesture you can make to help the client feel genuinely cared for?

 14. Providing stability

 Your client needs to know that you will be a source of stability amidst his or her times of crisis.
 With email, proofread your letters to make sure they are supportive and communicate a sense of security.
 While on the phone pay close attention to the pace and timbre of your voice.
 Make sure you always seem calm and controlled.